Late-time ensembles of quantum states in quantum chaotic systems: Introduction

-These questions are very relevant for today's experiments with programmable quantum platforms, such as systems comprised of superconducting qubits~\cite{2019Nature_quantumsuppremacy,2024Science_googlekpz,2021Science_googlescrambling}, Rydberg atoms~\cite{2017Nature_51atomsimulator,2021Nature_Rydberg256,2021Nature_RydbertAFM}, or trapped ions~\cite{2017Nature_monroe,2021RMP_trappedtions}.
-Such systems can retrieve extremely detailed statistical information about quantum states through their ability to take microscopically-resolved measurements of individual degrees of freedom, and the ability to evolve states with high precision and repetition rate.
+These questions are very relevant for today's experiments with programmable quantum platforms, such as systems comprised of superconducting qubits~\cite{2019Nature_quantumsuppremacy,2024Science_googlekpz,2021Science_googlescrambling}, Rydberg atoms~\cite{2017Nature_51atomsimulator,2021Nature_Rydberg256,2021Nature_RydbertAFM}, and trapped ions~\cite{2017Nature_monroe,2021RMP_trappedtions}.
+These systems can retrieve extremely detailed statistical information about quantum states through their ability to take microscopically-resolved measurements of individual degrees of freedom, and their ability to evolve states with high precision and repetition rate.
 From such measurements one can retrieve the full distribution of outcome probabilities of a microscopic observable~\cite{2023Nature_emergentdesign,2023PRL_fullcountingstatistics,2024PRB_fullcountingstatistics} or the subsystem entanglement entropy~\cite{2019Science_EEmbl,2018PRL_zollerrenyientropy,2019Science_renyiions,2023NatRev_randommeasurement}, both of which are sensitive to the fine-grained structure of quantum states.
-These capabilities are qualitative distinct from more traditional thermodynamic or transport probes, which typically measure coarse-grained observables (i.e., long wavelength and low frequency) such that higher statistical moments are averaged out.
+These capabilities are qualitative distinct from more traditional thermodynamic or transport probes, which measure coarse-grained observables (i.e., long wavelength and low frequency) such that higher statistical moments are effectively averaged out.